 - 20 emotions in total across positive/negative and high/low arousal continuums.

 A qualitative deep-dive providing insights which can help to optimise performance.

 - Brand Impressions: The impressions people were left with about the brand.

 - Standout: The most memorable and appealing elements of the concept/idea.

 - Feedback: Opportunities to improve the concept/idea or make it more appealing.

 - Brand Assets: The branding properties (Distinctive Assets) which people recognised.

-Have further questions or want to see a full report?
+Have further questions or want to see a case study?

 What metrics are included in each tier?